rupexx/Random-Joke-App-using-react/README.md

-# Creating a Random Jokez App using React JS
+# Joke Box
-Get Ready for some blast!
+Get Ready for a blast!

+A fun and interactive web app built with React and Axios API integration.
+Enjoy a steady stream of humor with just a click.

 "All jokes are fictional.
 Any relation to humans, sentiments, or cultures is purely a coincidence.
 No software was harmed in making this."